tum-esi/common-coding-conventions/Readme.md

 &nbsp;
-# Software Design Guide
+# C³: Common Coding Conventions

-The goal of this guide is to be concise, universal, and remarkable.
+The goal of these conventions is to be concise, universal, and remarkable.
 It targets emerging code enthusiasts under time pressure and covers 7 topics:

   1. [General Clarifications](#user-content-general-clarifications),
   2. [Architecture](#user-content-architecture),